 In February 2019, our board of directors authorized a \$1.0 billion share repurchase program, which is funded from available working capital.
-In December 2020 and August 2021, our board of directors authorized additional \$700.0 million and \$676.1 million increases, respectively, bringing the total authorization under this share repurchase program to \$2.4 billion.
-The expiration date of this repurchase authorization was extended to December 31, 2022, and our repurchase program may be suspended or discontinued at any time.
-Repurchases under our program are to be made at management's discretion from time to time on the open market, through privately negotiated transactions, transactions structured through investment banking institutions, block purchase techniques, 10b5-1 trading plans, or a combination of the foregoing.
+In December 2020, August 2021, and August 2022, our board of directors authorized additional \$700.0 million, \$676.1 million, and \$915.0 million increases to this share repurchase program, respectively, bringing the total authorization under this share repurchase program to \$3.3 billion (our "current authorization").
+The expiration date of our current authorization was extended to December 31, 2023, and our repurchase program may be suspended or discontinued at any time.
+Repurchases may be made at management's discretion from time to time on the open market, through privately negotiated transactions, transactions structured through investment banking institutions, block purchase techniques, 10b5-1 trading plans, or a combination of the foregoing.